 To enable the file transfer mechanism, place this command in the job’s submit description file: should_transfer_files

 should_transfer_files = YES

 Setting the should_transfer_files command explicitly enables or disables the file transfer mechanism.
 The command takes on one of three possible values:

-- YES: HTCondor transfers the input sandbox from the submit machine to the execute machine.
-The output sandbox is transferred back to the submit machine.
+YES: HTCondor transfers the input sandbox from the access point to the execute machine.
+The output sandbox is transferred back to the access point.
 The command when_to_transfer_output . controls when the output sandbox is transferred back, and what directory it is stored in.

-FileSystemDomainthan the one the submit machine belongs to, as if should_transfer_files = YES.
+FileSystemDomainthan the one the access point belongs to, as if should_transfer_files = YES.
 If the job is matched with a machine in the same

 FileSystemDomainas the submitting machine, HTCondor will not transfer files and relies on the shared file system.

-The when_to_transfer_output command tells HTCondor when output files are to be transferred back to the submit machine.
+The when_to_transfer_output command tells HTCondor when output files are to be transferred back to the access point.
 The command takes on one of three possible values:

-ON_EXIT(the default): HTCondor transfers the output sandbox back to the submit machine only when the job exits on its own.
-If the job is preempted or removed, no files are transfered back.
+ON_EXIT(the default): HTCondor transfers the output sandbox back to the access point only when the job exits on its own.
+If the job is preempted or removed, no files are transferred back.

 ON_EXIT_OR_EVICT: HTCondor behaves the same as described for the value ON_EXIT when the job exits on its own.
-However, each time the job is evicted from a machine, the output sandbox is transferred back to the submit machine and placed under the SPOOL directory. eviction time.
+However, each time the job is evicted from a machine, the output sandbox is transferred back to the access point and placed under the SPOOL directory. eviction time.
 Before the job starts running again, the former output sandbox is copied to the job’s new remote scratch directory.